DIKU-EDU/remarks/README.md

 ## Status

 There is a parser and baseline validator.
-These can be invoked using =remark parse= and =remark check= respectively.
+These can be invoked using `remark parse` and `remark check` respectively.

 ## Syntax